torvalds/linux/Documentation/input/devices/xpad.rst

 Unknown Controllers
 -------------------

-If you have an unknown xbox controller, it should work just fine with the default settings.
+If you have an unknown Xbox controller, it should work just fine with the default settings.

 HOWEVER if you have an unknown dance pad not listed below, it will not